frank-u/flac2mp3/README.md

 If no output directory is specified, the new MP3 files are stored in the same directories as their FLAC parents.

+Files can also be provided on stdin

+`find . -type f | ./flac2mp3.py`

+Or in a file

+`python flac2mp3 --file list-of-files.txt`

 Further options can be discovered through the `-h` or `--help` commands, including specifying the number of cores to use, a file to log console output to, and whether to overwrite existing files.